Reframing “Tradition” in Northwest Coast Indigenous Art

 Lawrence Paul Yuxweluptun, “N.W.C.
 Man,” 2021

-In these works by Reid and Yuxweluptun, formline design and its ovoids, u-form shapes, and crescents have been used to represent transformation.
+In these works by Reid and Yuxweluptun, formline design and ovoids, u-form shapes, and crescents have been used to represent transformation.
 While transformations point to the interconnectedness of all things, they’re also cries for profound paradigm shifts in the face of the current climate emergency and planetary extinction.
 “Extinction” is a loaded term with reference to Indigenous peoples because it was indeed the purpose of the colonial project.
-Indigenous peoples did not go extinct and formline design is evidence of this – its compositions represent the vitality, resilience, and diversity of Indigenous peoples.
+Indigenous peoples did not go extinct, and formline design is evidence of this.
+Its compositions represent the vitality, resilience, and diversity of Indigenous peoples.

 Preserving Cultural Heritage and Reimagined Futures